simonceddy/footy-typescript/readme.md

 A [simple react client](https://github.com/simonceddy/footy-client) can be cloned and built for the server.
 When built, move the resulting `client` folder from the client repo into this repo's root directory (the same directory that this readme file is located)

-The client currently only includes pages for viewing generated matchups and leagues.
-Simulation features will be added in the future.
+The client currently only includes pages for viewing generated matchups and leagues, with a basic simulation interface.

 ## Adding data to name generators